 If, how and when to participate?

-Registration periods will be announced by the Estonian Institute before each season.
-Each season has limited places.
-All the people who register will receive information about when they can start with the program.
+Registration periods will be announced by the Estonian Institute before each session.
+Each session has limited places.

 Each participant can select their own schedule!